Parallel18 to visit several towns to provide guidance on Pre18 program

 Written by Contributor // December 5, 2017 // General Biz News // No comments

-Business accelerator Parallel18 (P18) will visiting a number of towns through the end of the month to provide guidance and help fill out applications to enter Pre18, the pre-accelerator aimed to help innovative businesses in Puerto Rico, in early stages with global potential, to reach the market.
+Business accelerator Parallel18 (P18) will visit a number of towns through the end of the month to provide guidance and help fill out applications to enter Pre18, the pre-accelerator aimed to help innovative businesses in Puerto Rico, in early stages with global potential, to reach the market.

 P18 representatives will visit Bayamón, San Juan, Ponce, Mayagüez, Caguas, and Humacao to offer the free informative sessions.
 Those interested in attending may register by sending their information (name and town) to the following address: cobi@parallel18.com or via P18’s social media networks.